aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 ## Overview

-The Open Source 3D Reconstruction Toolbox for Gaussian Splats provides an end-to-end, pipeline-based guidance on AWS to reconstruct 3D scenes or objects from images or video inputs.
+The Open Source 3D Reconstruction Toolbox for [Gaussian Splats](https://huggingface.co/blog/gaussian-splatting) provides an end-to-end, pipeline-based AWS prescriptive guidance to reconstruct 3D scenes or objects from images or video inputs.
 The infrastructure can be deployed via AWS Cloud Development Kit (CDK) or Terraform leveraging infrastructure-as-code.

 Once deployed, the guidance features a full 3D reconstruction back-end system with the following customizable components or pipelines: